sezzle/sezzle-magento2/README.md

 * If you have correctly set up `Sezzle`, you will see `Sezzle` as a payment method in the checkout page.
 * Select `Sezzle` and move forward.
-* Once you click `Place Order`, you will be redirected to `Sezzle Checkout` to complete the checkout and eventually in `Magento` too.
+* Once you click `Continue to Sezzle` or `Place Order`, you will be redirected to `Sezzle Checkout` to complete the checkout.
+* In the final page of Sezzle Checkout, check the `Approve {Website Name} to process payments from your Sezzle account for future transactions.
+You may revoke this authorization at any time in your Sezzle Dashboard` to tokenize your account.
+And, then click on `Complete Order` to complete your purchase.
+* If your account is already tokenized, order will be placed without redirection otherwise you will be redirected to Sezzle Checkout for completing the purchase.
+* On successful order placement, you will be redirected to the order confirmation page.

 ## Capture Payment